TomVincentUK/snompy/docs/index.rst

       FAQ
       ^^^

-      Look here for some answers to common questions about ``pysnom``.
+      Look here for some answers to common questions about ``snompy``.

 .. _cite:

 Cite us
 -------
 This package is open source and free to use.
-We only ask that you cite our original paper, to acknowledge the time and effort that went into developing ``pysnom``.
+We only ask that you cite our original paper, to acknowledge the time and effort that went into developing ``snompy``.
 **Look out for our preprint article coming very soon.**